sdumont2/dropbox-connector/docs/install.md

  1. dropbox-connector-platform-jar-1.0-SNAPSHOT.jar - This file contains all of the core repository extensions required to interact with Dropbox
  2. dropbox-connector-share-jar-1.0-SNAPSHOT.jar  - This file contains all of the Share customizations for Alfresco
- 3. jmimemagic-0.1.2.jar - This file is a dependency for the jars to work properly
+ 3. jmimemagic-0.1.2.jar - This file is a dependency for the project to work properly
- 4. jackson-core-2.8.3.jar - This file is a dependency for the jars to work properly
+ 4. jackson-core-2.8.3.jar - This file is a dependency for the project to work properly
- 5. dropnox-core-sdk-3.0.3.jar - This file is a dependency for the jars to work properly
+ 5. dropnox-core-sdk-3.0.3.jar - This file is a dependency for the project to work properly

  OR
  1. dropbox-connector-platform-jar-1.0-SNAPSHOT.amp - This file contains all of the core repository extensions required to interact with Dropbox